Mar 15, 2022

 In the US, inflation averaged 1.7% per year during the 2010s, compared to 2.5% during the prior decade.
 Low inflation and accommodative monetary policy underpinned an unusually long bull market for stocks, falling yields for bonds and a strong negative correlation between the two asset classes.
 In that environment, stock and bond portfolios generated strong positive real returns.

 Yet inflation over the coming decade is expected to be closer to the experience of the 2000s than the 2010s, and perhaps higher.
-While downside risks remain, the more dominant drivers are aggressive monetary and fiscal action and high energy prices, which were rising even before the Ukraine conflict.
-This is compounded by longer term factors like increased investment spending from green investment, stronger working age population growth in the US, not to mention the triumph of political populism in several countries, which has encouraged higher public spending, higher defence spending, and more capital-intensive supply chains.
-In other words, the post-pandemic world could herald a different inflation regime.
+While downside risks remain, the more dominant drivers are aggressive monetary and fiscal action and high energy prices, which were rising even before the war in Ukraine.
+This is compounded by longer-term factors like increased investment spending from green investment, stronger working age population growth in the US, not to mention the triumph of political populism in several countries, which has encouraged higher public spending, higher defence spending, and more capital-intensive supply chains.
+In other words, the post pandemic world could herald a different inflation regime.

 Navigating such an environment is not easy.
 Certain assets have historically done better or worse under different macro regimes.
 For example, breakevens data –a measure of investors’ inflation expectations – over the last two decades suggests that in an environment where prices are set to rise, investors should be overweight oil, emerging markets, industrial metals, and equities while being underweight treasuries.
 Hence the mantra of buying real, tangible assets, also known as ‘hard assets’, rather than financial assets.

 Sensitivities to real yields and inflation expectations by asset class